remy/remysharp.com/public/drafts/remote-retrospectives-with-retrobot.md

 The retrospectives would run over remote video calls, and we would try to simulate the typical writing on postit notes, with writing in a shared spreadsheet.
 First listing those things that worked well, then those that needed working on, then we'd vote on what we wanted to improve on.
 All in the spreadsheet.

 The process was sound in theory, but felt awkward to all involved.
-So we changed it.

 <!--more-->

-## Introducing: @retrobot 🤖
+## Introducing: Retrobot 🤖

 I wrote a Slackbot called [Retrobot](https://github.com/remy/retrobot#-retrobot) (available as open source under MIT on Github) that you can deploy to your own machines to run your retrospectives.